-- Hurley Continuing Medical Education, Flint, Mich.
+- Hurley Institute for Continuing Medical Education, Flint, MI

 Where are you from originally?